-Physical Level 1:
+PHYSICAL LEVEL 1:

-'Japan by Rail' is rated as a physical level 1 tour.
+All our tours feature a physical rating to help you select the right holiday for you.
+To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.
+XXXX is rated as a physical level 1 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
-You will be getting on and off coaches and boats, walking around the sights and climbing some steps.
+You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.

-- There will be sightseeing on foot for both short and extended periods of time, often involving steps or uneven ground. - You will be required to get on and off various sizes of boats without assistance.
+- On several days, there will be sightseeing on foot for extended periods of time, often involving steps or uneven ground - You will be required to get on and off various sizes of boat without assistance

-Of course, our National Escort will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary